 This week’s poem in the Catholic Poetry Room is by Jeffrey Essmann.

 Jeffrey Essmann is an essayist and poet living in New York.
-His poetry has appeared in numerous magazines and literary journals, among them Agape Review, America Magazine, Dappled Things, the St. Austin Review, U.S. Catholic, Grand Little Things, Heart of Flesh Literary Journal, and various venues of the Benedictine monastery with which he is an oblate.
-He is editor of the Catholic Poetry Room page on the Integrated Catholic Life website.
+His poetry has appeared in numerous magazines and literary journals, among them Dappled Things, the St. Austin Review, The Society of Classical Poets, Agape Review, America Magazine, U.S. Catholic, Amethyst Review, Edge of Faith, Pensive, and various venues of the Benedictine monastery with which he is an oblate.
+He is editor of the Catholic Poetry Room.